This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 When I first posted this photo on my Instagram a few years ago, it got a lot of attention and quite a few people reached out wanting to know where they could find this otherworldly landscape.
-So I thought my readers might be interested as well and started on a quick guide I planned on posting that week.
-Fast forward two years, after several more visits to this cool place, the post is finally finished.
-Which is kind of embarrassing seeing that this is one of my shortest articles to date 🙈 Procrastinating much!?
+So I thought you might be interested as well.

-Well anyways, here is a guide to everything you should know before visiting Ciudad Encantada de Bolnuevo or the “Enchanted City of Bolnuevo” as it is known in English.
+Here’s a guide to everything you should know before visiting Ciudad Encantada de Bolnuevo, or the “Enchanted City of Bolnuevo” as it is known in English.
 A place that you should add to your Spain bucket list now!

 Bolnuevo is a small fishing village in the municipality of Mazarrón, on the Costa Calida in Murcia, one of the sunniest Regions in Spain.
 It is famous for its “Enchanted City” (not to be confused with the enchanted cities in Cuenca and Tamajón) of sandstone formations which are situated right next to the beach close to the city center.